Yoctol/bottender/docs/advanced-guides-deployment.md

 ---
 id: advanced-guides-deployment
-title: Bot Deployment
+title: Deployment
 ---

  <p><img width="500" src="https://user-images.githubusercontent.com/662387/72043275-b7c3fe80-32eb-11ea-9a49-f2d5c073f397.jpg"></p>

-Once you finished your bot in development, the next step is to deploy your bot to a hosting for production!
+Once you finished your bot in development, the next step is to deploy your bot to a hosting service!

-> **Note:** We aim to offer development guides for every popular modern hosting services.
+> **Note:** We aim to offer deployment guides for every popular modern hosting services.
 [Tweet us](https://twitter.com/bottenderjs) if you haven't seen your favorite one.

 ### Before Going Further

-We assumed that you already build at least one basic Bottender app in development.
-If you haven't, you may check [Getting Started](https://bottender.js.org/docs/getting-started) first to create your first Bottender Bot in a few minutes, then jump to the setup doc of your favorite chat channel:
+We assumed that you already built at least one basic Bottender app in development.
+If you haven't, you may check [Getting Started](https://bottender.js.org/docs/getting-started) first to create your first Bottender app in a few minutes, then jump to the setup doc of your favorite chat channel:

 - [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup)
 - [Setup LINE](https://bottender.js.org/docs/channel-line-setup)